 Both providers offer full week support, with email, instant chat, and of course phone options – oh and even self-help options.
 Here’s a closer look at how the two compare when it comes to support and help:

 |Hours||Mon-Fri: 5am-6pm (MT)Sat: 9am-1pm (MT)||24/7|

 |Online Ticket Submissions||No||Yes|

 |Average Wait Time||9 Seconds||1 Minute 21 Seconds|

-Probably what Nextiva is most known before, right behind their innovation, is their award winning support.
-They boast on their own webpage that Nextiva answers 95% of both sales and support calls by the second ring, with little or no hold time.
+Probably what Nextiva is most known before, right behind their innovation, is their award winning support– just take a look at these Nextiva reviews.
+Nextiva boasts on its own webpage that it answers 95% of both sales and support calls by the second ring, with little or no hold time.
 Nextiva also promotes they will offer completely customized solutions to help any business.
 But the real focus is their support, of course with the traditional options and newer self service offerings.

 While many of us hope we’ll never have to even pick up the phone to dial into support, its always good to know that your provider strives to offer the best service ad support they possibly can.

 Of course, Nextiva also has a whole selection of video tutorials, a massive FAQ section, online e-guides and an entire Support Help Center for any product to find the exact solution you need.
 When it comes to tiers or levels of support, Nextiva doesn’t sell packages or plans but provides the same level of support to all users.